Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM03-TrainingDataPoisoning.md

   Description: Incorporate robust machine learning training techniques designed to reduce the influence of outlier data points, such as those from a poisoning attack.
 Examples include federated learning, which trains models on decentralized data located on user devices.
 Differential privacy introduces noise to mask individual data points.

   Justification: Robust training techniques make the model more resilient against poisoning attacks by minimizing the impact of any manipulated training data.
 Outlier points have reduced influence on the overall model behavior.
 This prevents attackers from significantly altering model performance by poisoning small portions of data.

+- Continuous Data Integrity Checks

+  Description: Continuously verify the integrity of training data by employing cryptographic hashing and integrity checking mechanisms.

+  Justification: Integrity checks directly validate data has not been manipulated.